mhaugrud/msumcspy/_sources/Lists/NestedLists.rst

    - On line 12, (the body of the inner loop), print the current item using the two loop variables and square brackets (somewhat like is done in line 9).

 .. note::
-   Even though using this index notation to iterate over items in nested lists works, the Pythonic technique is what we did in chp09_3a (load your saved code to refresh your memory).
+   Even though using this index notation to iterate over items in nested lists works, the Pythonic technique is what we did in :ref:`list_traverse`.

 .. index:: matrix